 We also visit the impressive Fort des Dunes* but start our day in Bray en Dunes and Zuycoote; when at low tide we hope to see the wrecks and remnants of battle and evacuation from that time subject to conditions on the day.

-(*Some places of interest will incur an additional entry fees of approx. 11 euros combined based on 2018 prices – Passports required)
+(*Some places of interest will incur an additional entry fees of approx. 14 euros combined – Passports required)

 Travel by Coach /Eurotunnel, accompanied by a Shorncliffe Trust Guide.